Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Empowering Youth Self-Advocacy

-The Cornerstone Youth Advocacy model will be reviewed in this training to give you insight into proven practices for empowering youth self-advocacy, fostering collaborative partnerships, and nurturing leadership skills.
-You’ll learn how to help youth feel safe and recover from crisis by validating feelings and being an askable adult, meeting them where they’re at, and teaching tools to cope with challenges.
+A skilled youth worker recognizes the potential youth have and understands their innate resilience.
+Encouraging a youth to take the lead can create safe, supportive spaces in your program to increase engagement and positive outcomes.
+The Cornerstone Youth Advocacy model will be reviewed to give insight into proven practices for empowering youth self-advocacy, fostering collaborative partnerships, and nurturing leadership skills.
+Learn how to help youth feel safe and recover from crisis by validating feelings, being a trusted adult, and teaching tools to cope with challenges.

 Positively Impacting Youth via a Grassroots Movement

-By watching this Interview-Style training, you’ll learn why grassroots movements are so important in youth work.
-You'll learn some of the strategies you need to know to be an effective youth work advocate.
+As a youth worker you have the innate skills to be an effective advocate for our young people.
+Advocacy is centered on building relationships which you are already doing!
+In this Interview-Style training, you’ll learn why grassroots movements are so important in youth work and strategies to be an effective youth work advocate.
 This training focuses on the seven pillars of a grassroots movement.
 Don’t wait for someone else to change what we all know needs fixing…light the fire inside yourself and get involved!

 Engaging Parents as Partners in Your Programs: A Model for Parent Participation